SmokySignal help #

 Roles are best-guess from public records.
 The admin tail editor lets us refine them as we learn.
 A "(tentative)" suffix on the badge means we're not 100% certain about the classification yet.

-The home screen #
+Reading each screen #

 The hero panel is the headline.
 It always reads as one of three states: